 Untitled (1950) Nel Klaassen

-In 1950, the Nederlandsche Handel-Maatschappij opened a bank on the Blaak, located between the Twentsche Bank and the Incasso-Bank.
+In 1950 the Nederlandsche Handel-Maatschappij opened a bank on the Blaak, located between the Twentsche Bank and the Incasso-Bank.
 The building was co-designed by the Rotterdam architect Chris Elffers, who was simultaneously working on the design for the Rotterdam office of the National Life Insurance Bank on the Schiekade.
-The bank building, together with the adjacent bank buildings Blaak 28 and Blaak 40, is one of the first buildings to be realized after the war.
-In 2010 the building was given the status of a National Monument and is no longer a bank building, but the main entrance is still unchanged.
+The bank building, together with the adjacent bank buildings Blaak 28 and Blaak 40, is one of the first buildings to be built after the war.
+In 2010 the building was given the status of a national monument and is no longer a bank building, but the main entrance is still unchanged.
 The decorations at the entrance were made by sculptor Nel Klaassen.
-At street level there is a bronze plate relief in the landing of the stairs with Mercury and Fortuna as gods of trade, fortune and well-being.
+At street level, in the steps of the stairs is a bronze plate relief with Mercury and Fortuna as gods of trade, fortune and well-being.
 In the center is the emblem of the Nederlandsche Handel-Maatschappij with the year 1824, the year in which King William I founded the bank.
-On the canopy hanging above, there are two bronze plastics with two figures on each corner that look like mermaids.
+On the hanging canopy above are two bronze sculptures with two figures on each corner resembling mermaids.

-Nel Klaassen (Arnhem, 1906 - Heemstede, 1989) was a monumental sculptor, painter, draftsman and mosaic manufacturer.
+Nel Klaassen (Arnhem, 1906 - Heemstede, 1989) was a monumental sculptor, painter, draftsman and maker of mosaics.
 She was a student of Jan Bronner at the Rijksacademie voor Beeldende Kunsten in Amsterdam.
-In 1932 she received the Prix de Rome for monumental and decorative sculpture.
-She made an inauguration medal from Queen Juliana.
-Together with other artists, she was also responsible for interior decorations of various passenger ships in Rotterdam.
+In 1932 she received the Prix de Rome for monumental and ornamental sculpture.
+She produced an inauguration medal for Queen Juliana.
+Together with other artists she was also responsible for interior decorations of various passenger ships in Rotterdam.